-General entrance requirements for the Study Abroad Programme still apply.
-Students should apply to participate in the bagpiping course via the normal Study Abroad application process.
+General entrance requirements for the Study Abroad Programme still apply:

-Students are taught bagpipes in individual one to one and group lessons and take an historical survey of the bagpipe that places it within its social context.
+Students are taught bagpipes in individual one-to-one lessons and take an historical survey of the bagpipe that places it within its social context.
 The January to June semester also has the added advantage of leading into the major competition season for pipe bands and solo pipers.

 Students will enrol in 2/3 of their overall semester study, taking classes at the University of Glasgow.
 The additional 1/3 will be made up by taking the Bagpiping Course at the National Piping Centre.
 The Bagpiping course is worth 20 Scotcat (University of Glasgow) credits and is taught at level 3 (third year).
 Students have three contact hours a week taking the modules listed below.

-Individual, hour-long weekly lessons at the NPC are tailored to the ability of the student and they will be assessed by their teacher and by sitting a Piping and Drumming Qualifications Board performance examination appropriate to individual ability.
-Depending on ability, each student will be taught both Piobaireachd and Light music that will focus on improving their technical and musical ability.
+Individual, hour-long weekly lessons at the NPC are tailored to the ability of the student and they will be assessed by their teacher through continual observation of progress and application.
+Depending on ability, each student will be taught both Piobaireachd and light music that will focus on improving their technical and musical ability.

 Bagpipes: socio-cultural context

-This specialist piping course is delivered through hour-long lectures over the 15 weeks of each semester.
+This specialist piping course is delivered through two-hour-long weekly lectures over each semester.
 It provides an understanding of the socio-cultural history of piping in Scotland.
 You will learn how piping, and the people involved, have changed and contributed to the instrument from the early 19th century until the present day.

 During the semester, you will learn how the change from an oral tradition to present-day literate tradition is reflected in the musical sources.
-Students also gain an understanding of the varied repertoire of the bagpipes making full use of the extensive recordings and library at the National Piping Centre.
+Students also gain an understanding of the varied repertoire of the bagpipes.